Code of Conduct

 - A complete list of all student data elements collected by NYSED is available for public review online or by writing to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234.

 - The right to have complaints about possible breaches and unauthorized disclosures of student data addressed.
-Complaints may be submitted to NYSED online or by mail to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234, by email to email@example.com, or by telephone at 518-474-0937.
+Complaints may be submitted to Dr. Maureen Long at email@example.com or 518-465-4561, or submitted to NYSED online or by mail to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234, by email to firstname.lastname@example.org, or by telephone at 518-474-0937.

 - To be notified in accordance with applicable laws and regulations if a breach or unauthorized release of their student’s PII occurs.